usnistgov/OSCAL/docs/source/includes/schema/json/_profile.md

 ## OSCAL Profile Metaschema: JSON Schema

 The short name (file identifier) for this schema shall be oscal-profile.
 It is used internally when an identifier is called for, and may appear in file names of schema artifacts.

+A profile designates a selection and configuration of controls and subcontrols from one or more catalogs, along with a series of operations over the controls and subcontrols.
+The topmost element in the OSCAL profile XML schema is [profile](#profile-profile-object).

 ### Profile: `profile` object

-In reference to a catalog (or other resource such as profile or framework), a selection and configuration of controls, maintained separately
+Each OSCAL profile is defined by a Profile element

 A [profile](#profile-profile-object) will appear as an object, a property of the root object.